DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 ## Variables

 [Variables](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/variables), or vars, allow us to store values.
 The uses for them are near endless but common ones include storing players health, keeping track of turns, determining values for attacks or moves.\
 You likely have an understanding of variables from math.
-While there are some things that carry over there will also be a lot of new things.
+While there are some things that carry over, there will also be a lot of new things.
 Let's start with the types of variables we can have in code.

 Type | Declaration | Stores | Example
 ---- | ----------- | ------ | -------